reuk/wayverb/docs_source/evaluation.md

 receiver placed 1 metre apart in the centre of the room.
 Scattering is set to 0.1 in all bands.
 The absorption coefficients are set to 0.02, 0.04, and 0.08, corresponding to Sabine predictions of 4.43, 2.22, and 1.11 seconds.
-The results are summarised in +@tbl:room_absorption, and spectrograms of the outputs are shown in +@fig:room_material_spectrograms.
+The results are summarised in +@tbl:room_absorption, with octave-band T30 values shown in +@fig:room_absorption_rt30, and spectrograms of the outputs are shown in +@fig:room_material_spectrograms.

 Table: Comparison of Sabine reverb time against measured reverb time for an enclosure with varying boundary absorptions. {#tbl:room_absorption}